 Later in 1966, Universal created the world’s thinnest self-winding movement at a mere 2.5mm, the Cal.UG66, which was fitted to the Universal ‘Golden Shadow’.

-The main advantages of the micro-rotor relate to it taking up less space in the case and also, the full case height can be exploited by the movement drivetrain.
+As can be seen, this highly advanced movement uses a much smaller rotor than usual which is integrated as part of the movement.
+This saved a great deal of space and made possible a thinner watch case.
+It also enabled the full case height to be exploited by the movement drivetrain.
 This is the reason Patek Philippe uses this system in their leading high-end movement, as do most automatic chronographs.

 The Watch Case